 As a registered childminder you'll have a huge impact on families, helping them manage their childcare needs as well as supporting parents in raising their children.
 At the same time, you'll be running your own small business, investing in your own personal development and, perhaps, managing staff, too.

 It makes sense, therefore, to ensure that the training you undertake at the beginning of your career is the very best it can be.

 Preparing to Work in Home-based Childcare course

-PACEY has worked with CACHE, the awarding body, to create the childminder training course.
-The course, Preparing to Work in Home-Based Childcare (HBCA), is a level 3 award that covers every aspect of being a registered childminder - from child nutrition to costs and charges and from meeting children's learning needs to working in partnership with parents and other professionals.
+We recommend that you begin your career as a childminder with the best childminding training course, Preparing to Work in Home-Based Childcare (HBCA).
+It's a level 3 award that covers every aspect of being a registered childminder - from child nutrition to costs and charges and from meeting children's learning needs to working in partnership with parents and other professionals.

 During the course, you'll cover:

 - Children’s learning and development, including why play is so vital to children's development, and how to promote it